Gear and Equipment

 Supplies

-- Friendly and well-stocked trading posts should charge 1 Siglos per Supply
+- Friendly and well-stocked trading posts (including Twill) should charge 1 Siglos per Supply

 - If the Wardens are strangers, increase the cost of Supplies by 1